mmuflih/mmuflih/README.md

 - 👋  Hi, I’m Muflih Kholidin
 - 👀  I’m interested in research and technology
-- 🌱  I’m currently learning golang
+- 🌱  I’m currently learning golang and python
 - 📫  Feel free to contact me at mmuflic@gmail.com

 <!---